COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 3.2 Loops

-Note that loops in dictionaries rarely have more than 2 columns.
-The "width" of a column is the width of the longest data value for the corresponding data name, including delimiters.
-The rules below are designed to make sure that columns align on their first character, and that two-column tables are readable.
+Loops consist of a series of packets.
+Corresponding items in each packet should be aligned in the output to form visual columns.
+To avoid confusion with "column" in the sense of "horizontal character position", these visual columns are called "packet items" in the following.
+Note that loops in dictionaries rarely have more than 2 such packet items.
+The "width" of a packet item is the width of the longest data value for the corresponding data name, including delimiters.
+The rules below are designed to make sure that packet items align on their first character, and that loops with only two packet items are readable.

 1. A loop containing a single data name and single packet is presented as an attribute - value pair.